SEO, AEO and GEO

 If your page has technical weaknesses, start with SEO.
 If the page is indexed but fails to answer clearly, AEO is the missing layer.
 If the page is solid in search but still weak in AI visibility or citation potential, GEO becomes more important.

 In most cases, you do not need to choose only one.
 You need to understand which layer is currently holding the page back.
+That is the practical reason to separate them.
+It prevents a team from solving the wrong problem.

 How QueryLantern helps

+QueryLantern audits pages across SEO, AEO, and GEO so you can see where the real gap is.
 The free audit gives you a fast first signal on one public page.
-The full audit goes deeper, with broader coverage, stronger evidence, and clearer priorities.
+The full audit goes deeper across up to 5 key pages, with stronger evidence, clearer priorities, and a written roadmap.

 Next step